 This is another painting from my Christmas Moon collection.
 I still believe in Santa Claus.

 What if you looked through a dirty old tire to find an alternative reality, or a beautiful parallel universe.
 Kerr Road is the street that my Grandma Fern lived on and she had a magical tire swing that I loved to play on.
 Grandma Fern’s magic tire swing is what inspired this painting.
 Look through a tire with the wonder of a child and imagine what might be on the other side.

 I made a collection of paintings for the art show at Max Crema's.
 This collection was called Edible Art.
 My favorite edible to paint with is coffee.
 These paintings were mounted on to wood that was stained with tea.

 This was a painting that was in my Edible Art collection.

 This image was prompted right before the presidential election of 2016.
 I do not pay much attention to the news and politics because I feel it portrays the worst parts of humanity.
-Finger pointing, blaming and ridiculing the opponents does not make one look more appealing and that is what goes on during elections.
+Finger pointing, blaming and ridiculing the opponents does not make one look more appealing.
+Unfortunately, that is what goes on during elections.
 I had limited exposure to the debates but I was still affected.
 I heard many people complaining that if Trump were to get elected, American citizens would move to another country.
 I imagined politicians frantically climbing over the wall to leave the United States.
 Why are they leaving the country with greener grass?
 Why are the Mexicans serving hot dogs?
 Why aren't they trying to put out the fire?
 It will never be clear.
 I also wrote a song that goes with this piece.
 It is called Dopey Row.
 I wrote it on the ukulele bass.
 I don't have a recording of it yet but I will post it here as soon as I do.